MultiverseLearningProducts/swe/src/mod2/wk1/day4.md

 # Overview of the day

-Today we'll look at objects before looking at value vs reference.
+Today we'll look at how primitives and objects are stored and what happens to them when they are passed into functions.

 # Lesson 1